We Have Some Tips on How to Build Muscle and Bulk Up

 4. Weigh the benefits of cardio

 If you’re a skinny guy looking to build muscle and mass, you’ll want to leave cardio out of your weekly routine.
 Adding cardio to weight training can decrease your strength gains and muscle growth while burning more of your body’s precious calories.
 If you’re a bigger guy who is looking to slim down and build muscle, incorporating cardio into your strength training workouts may result in greater fat loss.
 When it comes to the relationship between cardio and weight lifting, not all cardio activities are equal.
 According to Bodybuilding.com, you should opt for cycling over running, as hopping on the bike is less detrimental to the impact of your resistance training.
-In addition, rather than jumping on the bike for a nice long ride, keep your time spent on cardio to less than 20 minutes a day.

 5. Tailor your workouts for muscle mass